 Prior to becoming the Golden Steer, the building located at 7635 Roosevelt Rd, housed many different businesses.
 The first business to occupy this spot was an Irish pub opened by Abraham Lincoln Hopkins, an immigrant from Ireland, in 1934.
 The Irish pub was well known for its “Irish Wakes” and stayed in operation until Hopkins passed in 1945.

-In the 1950s the building housed the Pink Clock.
+In the 1950s the building housed The Pink Clock.
 It was known as a hideaway for “The Outfit” and its boss Sam Giancana.
-Giancana had his headquarters at The Armory, which is present-day Andreas Restaurant.
+Giancana had his headquarters at The Armory, which is present-day Charlie's Restaurant in Forest Park.
 In the current dining room used to be the famous dance floor of the Clock.

 Golden Steer Steakhouse was opened by John Vlahos in 1969.
 John was later joined by his brother Taki.
 During the ownership of the Vlahos brothers, there would be many famous faces that would dine at the Steer.
 From movie stars like Elizabeth Taylor (drank Jack Daniels neat), numerous local politicians (including Gov. Jim Thompson) and many of the star Blackhawks players of that era such as Stan Mikita and Denis Savard.
 Taki bought the restaurant from his brother in 1979 and ran the business until 1997.

-Golden Steer Steakhouse celebrates 50 years of serving great steaks, chops, ribs, seafood, and world-famous French Onion Soup.
+In 2019, the Golden Steer Steakhouse celebrated 50 years of serving the near Western Suburbs, as well as the rest of Chicagoland, with great steaks, chops, ribs, seafood, and world-famous French Onion Soup.
 If only these walls could talk, imagine the history you’d hear.
-Be on the lookout for events celebrating our 50 years.